 Should I use an option trading simulator?

-I wouldn't recommend using an options trading simulator because many of them are not reliable.
 Even so, I would recommend using a paper trading account to get comfortable with the trading brokerage software and to test your option trading strategy.

-Will 2024 be a good year for the stock market?
+Will 2025 be a good year for the stock market?

 No one can predict the future.
 It's best to watch the price action of the stocks on your watch list and set up your portfolio in a way that protects you from large volatility expansion events.